Ergun Simsek, Ph.D. | Data Science Graduate Program Director

 B.E., Management Information System, Tsinghua University (Beijing, China)

 Dr. Chaojie (Jay) Wang is a seasoned software engineer, systems architect, data scientist, researcher, and project manager with over thirty-year experience in industry, government, and academia.
-Dr. Wang currently works for The MITRE Corporation, an international thinktank and operator of several Federally Funded Research and Development Centers (FFRDC).
-In his capacity as a principal systems engineer, Dr. Wang advises the federal government on Health IT & Interoperability, Machine Learning & Data Analytics, IT Modernization & Acquisition, and Knowledge Management & Organizational Learning.
-Previously, Dr. Wang worked for Lockheed Martin Corporation and participated in the design and development of multiple large- scale IT systems for the federal government in various capacities including Chief Designer, Integrated Product Team (IPT) Lead, Scrum Master, and Chief Engineer.
+Jay currently works for the MITRE Corporation, an international think tank and operator of Federally Funded Research and Development Centers (FFRDC).
+Previously Jay worked for Lockheed Martin Corporation and participated in the design and development of multiple large-scale federal IT systems.

-Dr. Wang is a certified Java Programmer, certified Project Management Professional (PMP), and a certified SAFe Agilist (SA).
-Dr. Wang’s peer-reviewed publications cover diverse and interdisciplinary subjects including Data Analytics, Knowledge Management, Health IT, Big Data, Healthcare Analytics, and Artificial Intelligence.
-Dr. Wang currently serves on the Editorial Review Board for the International Journal of Patient-Centered Healthcare (IJPCH) by IGI Global and the Issues in Information System (IIS) by the International Association for Computer Information Systems (IACIS).
+Jay is a certified Java Programmer, a certified Project Management Professional (PMP), and a certified SAFe Agilist (SA).
+Jay’s research interests include diverse and interdisciplinary subjects including Data Analytics, Knowledge Management, Health IT & Informatics, Big Data, and Artificial Intelligence.
+Jay is the Editor-in-Chief of the International Journal of Patient-Centered Healthcare (IJPCH) and serves on the Editorial Review Board of the Issues in Information System (IIS).

 Waleed Youssef, Ph.D. | Adjunct Instructor